 At the end of the 60 Minutes segment, an older black man who used to work at Picciolini’s high school forgave him for beating up black kids and spitting on the principal, a black woman, and calling her filthy names, because that’s what black people on TV do.
 Awwwww.

 But the buried lead?
 That these neo-neo-Nazis, out here looking more like choir boys than skinheads, are turning into your “friendly” neighborhood police officers.
 Ones who are not so friendly to black people.
-Ones who can hunt and kill with impunity or rare consequence.
+Ones who can hunt and kill with impunity or consequence.
 Ones who can continue what was started here long ago.

 Read more at 60 Minutes.